-Consultation of proposed property licensing scheme
+Consultation of proposed property licensing scheme - now closed.

 We want your views on plans to improve housing standards in privately rented homes.